platformsh/platformsh-docs/docs/src/languages/ruby.md

                 expires: 1h
                 allow: true

-    relationships:
-        database: "database:mysql"

-    disk: 2048

-    hooks:
-        build: bundle install --without development test
-        deploy: RACK_ENV=production bundle exec rake db:migrate

-    mounts:
-        tmp:
-            source: local
-            source_path: tmp
-        logs:
-            source: local
-            source_path: logs
     ```

 ## Configuring services

-7. In this example we assue in the `relationships` key that we have a mysql instance.
-To configure it we need to create a `.platform/services.yaml` with for eample:
+8. In this example we assume in the `relationships` key that we have a mysql instance.
+To configure it we need to create a `.platform/services.yaml` with for example:

     ```yaml
     database: